Find a Job You Really Want In

 -

-Works closely with lawyers.
-Due to this, a paralegal’s tasks are greatly affected by the firm’s size and focus.
-Some examples include corporate paralegals who monitor government regulations or prepare contracts for shareholders and litigation paralegals who organize evidence or draft settlement agreements.
-Some other specific paralegals include bankruptcy paralegals, criminal law paralegals, and immigration paralegals.
+Works closely with attorneys.
+The scope of a paralegal’s tasks can vary significantly based on the firm’s size and focus.
+For example, corporate paralegals may monitor government regulations or prepare contracts, while litigation paralegals may organize evidence or draft settlement agreements.

 -